my-telegram-bots/rewrite_bot/readme.md

     - message mode

 # Privacy Policy
-- Bot do not collect any unwanted text / user information.
+- Bot do not collect any unwanted chat history / text / user information.
 - Bot must save you input to my database in order to enable hide function.
 # License
 MIT